u-boot/u-boot/doc/board/amlogic/jethub-j80.rst

 Image creation
 --------------

+For simplified usage, pleaser refer to :doc:`pre-generated-fip` with codename `jethub-j80`

 Amlogic doesn't provide sources for the firmware and for tools needed to create the bootloader image, so it is necessary to obtain binaries from the git tree published by the board vendor: